dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Heroku has two issues: costs scale exponentially ("their" fault), and there is no viable industry alternative (not "their" fault).
-For small/hobby projects I would suggest to have a budget: after say 15$/month, I'd roll my own which in case of Amazon or Digital Ocean or Google CLoud or Azure, etc.
+For small/hobby projects I would suggest to have a budget: Say to yourself that after an arbitrary 15$/month threshold, you will roll your own, choosing one of the VMs from Amazon or Digital Ocean or Google CLoud or Azure, etc.

 For my project I wanted to run some custom services (not covered here), so sooner or later there would be the need to have a Linux box somewhere.
 I would